Dsek-LTH/member-page/.github/ISSUE_TEMPLATE/feature_request.md

 ---

-Replace PLACEHOLDER in title with what part of the code it relates to e.g. members or booking, remove if not applicable.
+Replace PLACEHOLDER in title with what part of the code it relates to e.g. core or booking, remove if not applicable.
 Remove this line when done.
 ## Short description of the feature
 A clear and concise description of what the feature is.